Edgar Wright's unrealized projects: The Night Stalker

 Wright had been hired by Disney in February 2012 to direct a feature film adaptation of the 1970s television series with Johnny Depp cast to play Carl Kolchak.
 D.V.
 DeVincentis had been hired to write the screenplay in May 2012, with the project still in active development by May 2014 and the project Wright was expected to begin work on after exiting his director position on Ant-Man.

 Collider

 Wright was hired by Paramount Pictures in July 2012 to direct a science fiction film titled Collider, which he would co-write with Mark Protosevich as well as produce alongside J. J. Abrams and Nira Park.
 No further announcements were made in the film past that point.

 Grasshopper Jungle

 In July 2014, Wright was announced as director of the film adaptation of Andrew Smith's novel Grasshopper Jungle for Sony Pictures.
 However by March 2020 no further development on the film had been announced.

+Untitled Pegg/Frost film trilogy

+On August 20, 2014, Wright and Simon Pegg said that they were trying to make a new movie trilogy, but would not continue the Three Flavours Cornetto trilogy.
+By May 2025, new developments were announced by Pegg.